ibm-cloud-docs/vpc/snapshots_vpc_faqs.md

 {: faq}
 {: #faq-snapshot-6}

 Restoring a volume from a snapshot creates an entirely new boot or data volume.
 The new volume has the same properties of the original volume, including encryption.
 If you restore from a bootable snapshot, you create a boot volume.
 Similarly, you can create a new data volume from a snapshot of a data volume.
 The volume you create from the snapshot uses the same volume profile and contains the same data and meta-data as the original volume.
 You restore a volume when you provision a new instance.
-For more information, see [Restoring a volume from a snapshot (Beta)](/docs/vpc?topic=vpc-snapshots-vpc-restore).
+For more information, see [Restoring a volume from a snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore).

 ## What happens to snapshots when I delete my volume?
 {: faq}
 {: #faq-snapshot-7}

 Deleting a volume from which you created a snapshot has no effect on the snapshot.
 Snapshots exist independently of the original source volume and have their own lifecycle.
+To delete a volume, all snapshots must be in a `stable` state.

 ## Can I set up a snapshot schedule?
 {: faq}